MSBhuvi/Basic_Python/README.md

  *Learn more in the* [Python Docs – Variables](https://docs.python.org/3/reference/datamodel.html#objects-values-and-types)

-Let me know if you’d like a visual example, code sandbox, or interactive notebook!

 In python, variables are used to store the data that can be referenced What is a variable ?